What is the difference between dropping and withdrawing?

 How do I withdraw from a course during the withdrawal period (before the last day of classes)?

 From the main menu in Connect@MTA, select “Register and Drop Courses”.
 Here, you can withdraw from any course by checking the ‘Drop’ box next to the course.
 Confirm your schedule in ‘My Class Schedule’ to be sure you properly completed the withdrawal.
 You cannot withdraw from a course via Moodle.
+Withdrawal from correspondence courses can only be completed by email to email@example.com.
 Non-attendance does not constitute a withdrawal and any student who does not withdraw for a course will remain registered and will receive a final grade.

 What is a ‘W’ notation?